Everything we know about President Joe Biden’s trip to Ukraine

 ‘It’s not just about freedom in Ukraine … It’s about freedom of democracy at large,’ Mr Biden said about Ukraine’s defence against Russia, during his historic visit to Kyiv

-President Joe Biden has made a surprise trip to Ukraine to mark the one-year anniversary of Russia’s invasion and pledge additional support from the US to the war-stricken nation.
+President Joe Biden made a surprise trip to Ukraine to mark the one-year anniversary of Russia’s invasion, pledging additional support from the US to the war-stricken nation.

 In his first visit to the country since the start of the war, the US president touched down in Kyiv at around 8am local time on Monday morning.